Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 - If you start with *BigCommerce* and have created already all offers in *Actindo*, you can export your offers to your *BigCommerce* storefront.
 - If you start with *Actindo* after you have started with *BigCommerce*, you can import the offers created in *BigCommerce* to *Actindo*.
   Note, if you choose this way, you will not be able to import offer changes again from *BigCommerce* to *Actindo*.
 In this case, you must change the offers on the *Actindo* side and export them to *BigCommerce*.
-  For this reason, it is recommended to hold offer data at *Actindo*.
+  For this reason, it is recommended to manage offer data at *Actindo*.

 ## Export of offers (Actindo > BigCommerce)

-### Variant options
+#### Variant options

 *BigCommerce* supports multiple types for the selection of variant options on the UI.
-For detailed information, see [Configure the BigCommerce connection](../Integration/01_ManageBigCommerceConnection.md#configure-the-bigcommerce-connection).
+For detailed information, see [Configure BigCommerce connection](./02_ManageBigCommerceConnection.md#configure-bigcommerce-connection).

-### Custom fields
+#### Custom fields

 *BigCommerce* supports simple string values only.
 For this reason, only the following *Actindo* data types are supported as possible custom field values for attributes: